Prisca-tech/Portfolio/README.md

 > Portfolio setup:
 > This project is about building my portfolio to showcase what I can do and my professional skills to intending employers(recruiters)
-> The project is a responsive design for both mobile and desktop.
+> The project is a responsive design for both mobile and desktop versions.

 ## Built With